Weed in Kōchi: Laws, Risks, and Public Attitudes

 - Cultivation of cannabis plants (even for personal use)

 Even medicinal cannabis is not allowed in Japan.
-Some countries, like the U.S., Canada, and Germany, permit medical marijuana, but in Japan, there are no exceptions.
+Some countries, like the U.S., Canada, and Germany, permit medical marijuana, but in Japan, there are no exceptions on weed in Kochi.

 CBD (cannabidiol) products are partially legal, but they must be THC-free.
 Many imported CBD oils and edibles are confiscated at customs if they contain even tiny amounts of THC.